learn-co-curriculum/forms-and-basic-associations-rails/README.md

 })
 ```

-so that you can see that `#category_name=` will indeed be called.
-Since we have defined this setter ourselves, `Post.create` does not try to fallback to setting `category_name` through ActiveRecord.
+You can see that `#category_name=` will indeed be called.
+Since we have defined this setter ourselves, `Post.create` does not try to fall back to setting `category_name` through ActiveRecord.
 You can think of `#category_name=` as intercepting the call to the database and instead shadowing the attribute `category_name` by, one, making sure the `Category` exists; and, two, providing it in-memory for the `Post` model.

 We can change the view as well now: